mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### `assume_unique_hostnames`

 Boolean, default: ON.
-When active, the monitor assumes that server hostnames and ports are consistent between the MaxScale configuration file server definitions and the "SHOW ALL SLAVES STATUS" outputs of the servers.
+When active, the monitor assumes that server hostnames and ports are consistent between the server definitions in the MaxScale configuration file  and the "SHOW ALL SLAVES STATUS" outputs of the servers themselves.
 Specifically, the monitor assumes that if server A is replicating from server B, then A must have a slave connection with `Master_Host` and `Master_Port` equal to B's address and port in the configuration file.
-If this is not the case, e.g. an IP is used in the server while a hostname is given in the file, the monitor will misinterpret the topology.
+If this is not the case, e.g. an IP is used in the server while a hostname is given in the file, the monitor may misinterpret the topology.
+In MaxScale 2.4.1, the monitor attempts name resolution on the addresses if a simple string comparison does not find a match.
+Using exact matching addresses is, however, more reliable.

 This setting must be ON to use any cluster operation features such as failover or switchover, because MaxScale uses the addresses and ports in the